CodeRadu/br2rauc-rpi3/README.md

 ## Overview

 This project is a fork of the original [Buildroot + Rauc](https://github.com/cdsteinkuehler/br2rauc) project
-br2rauc-rpi3 supports only the Raspberry PI 3 B and B+
+br2rauc-rpi3 supports both the Raspberry PI 3 B/B+ and the Raspberry PI 4 B
+br2rauc-rpi3 does **not** support the compute module 4 (yet)

 #### Current features: